NatGeo Young Explorer, Photographer, & Guide

 - Cape Nature magazine article, Nightjar Magazine, and Towson University Alumni Magazine

-- Inclusion in educational text book in Lithuania
+- Inclusion in geography text book in Lithuania

 - 3 blog posts on National Geographic’s website